 How to break a sugar addiction – Recovery To Control

-How to break a sugar addiction in a few simple steps.
-But don’t be fooled, simple does not mean easy.
-Sugar is addictive, therefore your body will not want to give it up.
-Prepare for craving and withdrawal.
+Learn how to break a sugar addiction in a few simple steps.
+But don’t be fooled, simply does not mean easy.
+Sugar is addictive, your body won’t want to give it up.
+Prepare for cravings and withdrawal.

 Is Sugar Bad For You

 Some studies even suggest that sugar can increase your blood pressure.
-Yet another reason to stay away from the stuff as much as possible.
+Another reason to stay away from the stuff as much as possible.

 Why Is Sugar So Addictive

-So simply put, your brain gets rewarded when you eat it, so you want to keep eating it!
+Simply put, your brain gets rewarded when you eat sugar, so you want to keep eating it.

 It may just be an evolutional trigger we’ve kept from eons past.
-Essentially our bodies trying to keep going no matter what.
+Our bodies trying to keep energy no matter what.

-Bottom line we know it is addictive, why is a little murky.
-There are a few studies that suggest some reasons.
-We can get into those here.
+Bottom line we know it’s addictive.
+The “why” is a little murky.
+There are a few studies that suggest reasons. and we can get into those.